CPCRE - End of life pathways

 Royal Brisbane and Women's Hospital (RBWH) Project

-The RBWH Palliative Care Service webpage (accessible only within Qld Health) has links to the Care of the Dying Clinical Pathway Form, pathway Medication Guidelines, and an educational DVD explaining the pathway.
-For further information about the pathway or the RBWH Palliative Care Service, phone 07 3646 6138.
+The RBWH Palliative and Supportive Care Service webpage (accessible only within Qld Health) has links to the Care Plan for the Dying Person Form, pathway Medication Guidelines, and an educational DVD explaining the pathway.
+For further information about the pathway or the RBWH Palliative and Supportive Care Service, phone 07 3646 6138.

 End of Life Care Pathway for Residential Aged Care Facilities